SimJunYou/CS2113T-TP-UG/UG.md

 #### Timetable

 The timetable holds all the lessons you take.
-It allows you to add lessons for modules you are taking.
+It allows you to manage the lessons for the modules that you are taking.

 #### NUS Week Number